 In Christian Rest Home Assoc, 13.4% of Patients use Anti-Psychotic Medication

 This tells you the percentage of long-term patients receiving antipsychotic drugs.
 While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these medications are being used only where medically required.
 In limited cases, excessive reliance on these medications may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This figure measures the percentage of long-term care patients who were given antianxiety drugs.
-These medications are given to patients experiencing anxiety or depression.
+This indicates the percentage of residents prescribed antianxiety drugs.
+Antianxiety medications are administered to residents experiencing anxiety and depression.

 Managing Depression Among Residents

 In Christian Rest Home Assoc, 3.38% of Patients

 This datapoint is a measure of the percentage of long-term care residents demonstrating depressive symptoms.

 Appropriate Vaccine Usage

 In Christian Rest Home Assoc, 91.02% of Patients